nimirz/ShapeAtlas/README.md

 #### 3. Create deformetrica files
-Open up the *parameters.csv* file to specify the parameters for your model run.
+Open up the **parameters.csv** file in the main directory to specify parameters for your model run.
 The parameters will alter how well the deformation fits your series of shapes.
 Important parameters to alter:
-    - expname: make sure you use a unique name for your model run and use the same name in the next steps
+ - *expname*: make sure you use a unique name for your model run and use the same name in the next steps
-    - object_id: the name of the objects that you are morphing
+ - *object_id*: the name of the objects that you are morphing
-    - object_kernel_width and deformation_kernel_width: these are the parameters that will most impact your morphing.
+ - *object_kernel_width* and *deformation_kernel_width*: these are the parameters that will most impact your morphing.
 It will impact the number of control points on the surface, and thus how detailed your morphing is.
-Too large a number and there will be only a few control points, and overall movement in your shapes, not detailed movement.
-Too small and there will be small changes on the surface of your mesh files, but not an overall shift.
+Too large of a number and there will be only a few control points, your shapes will show very little defomration.
+Too small of a kernel width will result in very localised changes on the surface of the mesh.
-    - noise_std: how noisy the morphing is, generally set from 0.1 - 1
+ - *noise_std* how noisy the morphing is, generally set from 0.1 - 1
-    - max_iterations and convergence_tolerance: these are related to the optimisation procedure and will determine when the model will stop running, with inital_step_size setting the progression at the start of the model.
+ - *max_iterations* and *convergence_tolerance*: these are related to the optimisation procedure and will determine when the model will stop running, with *inital_step_size* setting the progression at the start of the model.
-    - template: specify one of your objects or another object as a template file, typically one that is close to an average of your objects is best
+ - *template*: specify one of your objects or another object as a template file, typically the object that is closest to an average of your objects is best.
+Enter the full filename apart from the file extension (*.vtk*).

 Additional parameter details are available [here](https://gitlab.com/icm-institute/aramislab/deformetrica/-/wikis/3_user_manual/3.4_optimization_parameters_xml_file).

 After you have decided on a series of parameters for your run, open a terminal and run:
  ```
- python create_files.py
+ python create_files.py [--run run_name --input inputdir]
  ```
+The run name should match the expname entered in the parameters csv.
+The default is *test*.
+The default input directory is **data/mesh/aligned**, but please specify a different directory if your mesh files are saved elsewhere.

 The following *.xml* files will be saved in the __model_runs/expname__ folder:
   - model.xml: specifies the type of model, the kernel-width, object type, and template
   - data_set.xml: list of all of the objects to be included in the model
   - optimization_parameters.xml: parameters used in the model optimization procedure
-  - the mesh files in your **data/mesh/aligned** folder
+  - the mesh files to morph (taken from your input folder)

 #### 4. Run deformetrica
-Before you run your model, make sure:
+Before you run your model, make sure: \
- > __(1) All of your aligned mesh files are in your experiment directory. \
+ (1) All of your aligned mesh files are in the correct **model_runs** directory. \
-  (2) The mesh file names and paths match the files specified in 'data_set.xml'. \
+ (2) The mesh file names and paths match the files specified in **data_set.xml**. \
  (3) All 3 XML files are in the experiment directory. \
-  (4) The ShapeAtlas conda env is active.__

-Navigate into the model runs directory in a terminal and run:
+Navigate into the **model_runs** directory with the name for this run in a terminal and enter:
 ```
-deformetrica estimate model.xml data_set.xml -p optimization_parameters.xml [--output outdirectory]
+deformetrica estimate model.xml data_set.xml -p optimization_parameters.xml [--output outdir]
 ```
 The first time this runs there will be a few calculations that take place, but this will only need to run once.

-Model results will be saved by default in an 'output' subdirectory.
+Model results will be saved by default in an **output** subdirectory.
 Please add an output flag (*--output* or *-o*) to specify directory.

 Using CUDA?
 Refer to deformetrica's [page](https://gitlab.com/icm-institute/aramislab/deformetrica/-/wikis/3_user_manual/3.8_performance).